zenodeapp/genesis-cronos/genesisd_docs/CHAIN_UPGRADE_29-3.md

 ### <p align="center">4.
 I am a validator and I HAVE upgraded to the 'cronos' version of GenesisL1, but prefer to upgrade manually 🤓</p>

 For advanced users only.
 You know who you are.
 Take note of what exactly happens in the oneliner or step-by-step.
 Important to know is that the state file changed again, so downloading this again.
 Also the chain-id changed from genesis_29-2 to genesis_29-3 and the priv_validator_state.json file needs to be reset ({"height": "0", "round": 0, "step": 0}).

+I do need to address that you should make sure that your config.toml and app.toml are up-to-date (if you participated in the cronos upgrade and already copied these config files over or used the script back then, then you're good), else you should check the `/genesisd_config/` folder to see what the config files look like (do not forget to restore your moniker in the config.toml file if you end up using these pre-configured files).

 #### Oneliner: